 THE NATIONAL FLAG OF CANADA

-FROM THE UNION JACK TO THE MAPLE LEAF
+FROM THE BANNER OF FRANCE TO THE MAPLE LEAF

 The national flag of Canada, popularly known as the Maple Leaf Flag (or, in French, l'Unifolié or "one leafed") is one of the world's most recognizable and, from a design standpoint, one of the most successful of all national flags.
 Yet though the Canadian confederation was created in 1867, and though Canada has been a fully independent country since the early twentieth century, it was only in 1965 that the Maple Leaf Flag was adopted.
 Canada's history as a confederation of provinces with very different origins and traditions—and, in particular, the inclusion of Francophone Québec—made the adoption of a flag a sensitive political issue.
 For a long time Canada had no distinctive national flag at all.
 The British Union Jack was the official national flag, and the Canadian Red Ensign was used as an unofficial, eventually quasi-official, flag of national identity.
 Between 1867 and 1965 there were hundreds of proposals for a new Canadian flag, many of which played a part in the long process that eventually produced the Maple Leaf Flag.
 Canada's vexillogical heritage is thus one of the richest and most varied in the world.